 Hardwoods are the best option when it comes to smoking for a long time because they burn for so long which is great for cuts of meat like brisket.

 They also burn hotter than fruitwoods so they are perfect for tougher cuts like beef ribs.
 Hickory, pecan, and oak are the top picks for smoking ribs for a longer amount of time.

 Different types of wood introduce different types of flavors.
 For ribs, the perfect flavor is a combination of sweetness and a robustly smoky flavor.

 Apple and cherry can both give sweetness to the ribs while pecan and hickory are great for adding a bold smoky flavor.

-Combining apple and hickory is a great way to produce both flavors and make sure that the ribs get a nice taste that blends well with the meat and the sauce being used.
+Combining apple and hickory is a great way to produce both flavors and ensure that the ribs get a nice taste that blends well with the meat and the sauce used.

 Can You Combine Two Of The Above Woods To Smoke Ribs?

 Yes, you can use two types of wood at the same time when smoking.
 This is to be able to produce a more complex flavor that will seep into the meat.

 Hardwood can provide a robust flavor but if it overpowers a more delicate cut of meat like poultry, fish, or pork ribs, it is best to combine it with fruitwoods.